Kirill-Bugaev/vim-trans/README.md

 ### g:trans_google_api_for_brief
 Use Google Translate API for brief translation.
 It is faster then native translate-shell engine, but required `wget` utility is installed.
 Request for translation is executed with shell and its utilities `sed` and `awk`.
-Translation limited, only one sentence (This is not Google Translate API restriction, but I am too lazy for writing parser of translation request output, among other things I use plugin for translating single words principally).
 ```vim
 let g:trans_google_api_for_brief = 1
 ```